ajayakhatri/beamProject/README.md

 ## Introduction

 This application is a tool for civil engineers and students to model and analyze beam structures.
-It was developed as a final project for CS50W, using React as frontend Javascript library, Django as backend Python framework and Numpy for calculation.
+It was developed as a final project for CS50W, using React as frontend Javascript library, Django as backend Python framework and NumPy for calculation.
 Frontend sends data of a beam model to the backend via an HTTP request, and there is a Django model for handling the read and write operations of beam data in the database.
 Click [here](#distinctiveness) to learn about features.

 - Demo video: